Table of Contents

 In the interest of disclosure, in my past days as a debt relief provider I did settle debt for some clients.
 We had a flat fee success guarantee.
 The cost per creditor was $495 and if we were unable to negotiate a mutually agreeable settlement there was no fee.
 Experience proved to me that for the right consumer, settlement is a real possibility.

 Screening and assisting the right consumer is the key to great success.
-That being said, the vast majority of debt settlement companies just don’t properly screen incoming clients.
-They typically try to sell debt settlement services to anyone that has a pulse, expressed a desire, or blindly believed the sales pitch.
+That being said, the vast majority of debt settlement companies don’t properly screen incoming clients.
+They typically try to sell debt settlement services to anyone with a pulse, expressed a desire, or blindly believed the sales pitch.

 There is no reason why a consumer has to pay high fees to settle their debt.
-If a consumer that is under the wing of a debt coach, is a client of a DIY debt settlement company, and is properly ready to settle their debt, they can do it themselves very affordably.
+If a consumer under the wing of a debt coach is a client of a DIY debt settlement company and is properly ready to settle their debt, they can do it themselves very affordably.